Roman Ivanisov: Early life and career

 Roman Valeriyovych Ivanisov was born on 2 November 1978, in the city of Berdiansk on Ukraine's Sea of Azov coastline.
 He is a graduate of the Berdiansk Business and Management University, and has a specialisation in law.

 From 2005 to 2015, Ivanisov worked in the gas industry, as general director of UkrNaftaProm Alliance.
 In 2006, he founded Akva Volyn.

 1995 child rape case

-On 14 September 1995, Ivanisov was arrested by the Kuibyshev Raion and charged with rape of a minor and unnatural rape of a minor (sections 117.3 and 118.2 of the Ukrainian Criminal Code at the time), and sentenced to pre-trial detention on 22 September 1995.
+On 14 September 1995, Ivanisov was arrested by the Kuibysheve Raion and charged with rape of a minor and unnatural rape of a minor (sections 117.3 and 118.2 of the Ukrainian Criminal Code at the time), and sentenced to pre-trial detention on 22 September 1995.
 Three days later, he was released, only to be detained again on 25 October 1995.
 On 21 March 1996, Ivanisov was found guilty and sentenced to 3.5 years imprisonment.

 The extent to which Ivanisov spent time imprisoned has been debated.
 Sources within law enforcement agencies have suggested that Ivanisov served 2.5 years before being released, while others have suggested that he served for only half a year before being pardoned by then-President Leonid Kuchma.